bpptkg/bmaclient/README.md

 - list, tuple

   It will be encoded to bytes string of comma separated values.
 For example:

       [1, 2, 3] -> b'1,2,3'
       ['a', 'b', 'c'] -> b'a,b,c'

 - str

   str value will be encoded to bytes string.
 For example:

       'param' -> b'param'

 - bytes

   Bytes value will not be touch and returned as it is.

 - int, float

   int or float value will be encoded to bytes string.
 For example:

       12 -> b'12' 14.56 -> b'14.56'

 - bool

   Boolean type will be encoded to bytes string with lower case value.
+For
-For example:
+  example:

       True -> b'true'
       False -> b'false'

 - None

   None value will be encoded to empty bytes string.
 For example:

       None -> b''

 - datetime.date

   Date object will be encoded to bytes string of date.
-Default format is '%Y-%m-%d'.
+Default format is `%Y-%m-%d`.
 For example:

       datetime.date(2020, 1, 1) -> b'2020-01-01'

 - datetime.datetime

   Datetime object will be encoded to bytes string of datetime.
-Default format is '%Y-%m-%d %H:%M:%M'.
+Default format is `%Y-%m-%d %H:%M:%M`.
 For example:

       datetime.datetime(2020, 1, 1, 9, 46, 12) -> b'2020-01-01 09:46:12'

 - other

-Other value will be converted to string with str function and encoded with ASCII encoding unless default function is provided.
+  Other value will be converted to string with `str` function and encoded with ASCII encoding unless default function is provided.

 Default encoding is ASCII.
 If you want to use UTF-8 encoding, subclass ParameterEncoder and set ensure_ascii to False.